ExtensionEngine/tailor/README.md

 ## Content repository structure

-Repository structure can be altered using tailor configuration file.
-Recognized configuration filenames are (sorted by priority):
+Repository structure can be altered using tailor configuration file, which must be placed inside the root directory and named `tailor.config.js`.

-- `tailor.config.js`
-- `.tailorrc.js`
-- `.tailorrc`
-- `.tailorrc.json`

 Use the `tailor.config.js.example` file as a template: